JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 After going through the [Package Guide](@ref) and [Doctests](@ref) page you will need to host the generated documentation somewhere for potential users to read.
-This guide will describe how to setup automatic updates for your package docs using either the Travis CI build service or GitHub Actions together with and GitHub Pages for hosting the generated HTML files.
+This guide will describe how to setup automatic updates for your package docs using GitHub Actions together with and GitHub Pages for hosting the generated HTML files.
 This is the same approach used by this package to host its own docs -- the docs you're currently reading.